 What do I do with my witness information?

-Save the names, phone numbers and addresses of any witnesses, we will be contacting them.
+Save the names, phone numbers and addresses of any and all witnesses.
+We will be contacting them to benefit your case.
 Witnesses are extremely beneficial in documenting your case.

-I don't have motorcycle insurance.
-Can I still file a claim?
+I don’t have motorcycle insurance.
+Can I still file a claim for my motorcycle accident?

 Yes.
 You will need to speak to one of our attorneys to conclude which variables you are eligible for.

 My police report is wrong.
 What do I do?

 Police are human beings susceptible to error, this can happen.
 Our attorneys will work with you in uncovering how your collision actually occurred and seek to clarify any inaccuracies.

 I heard jurors have a prejudice against motorcycle riders, is this true?

 This is a common perception.
 The reason why we are great at what we do is because we dedicate the time to fully examine each case detail and present your case in the best possible light.
 Our attorneys at Phillips Law Firm are dedicated to educating jurors to keep an open mind.